 With dramatic unanimity, the sacred scriptures of diverse religious traditions vehemently condemn hate; it is neither a religious nor an American value.
-These are among the reasons why Interfaith Alliance has been a staunch supporter of laws such as the Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act and of efforts to prevent such crimes from occurring in the first place.
+Any crime committed by one human being against another is a tragedy, but a crime that is motivated by hatred and prejudice tears apart the lives of those targeted, their loved ones, and the larger group they represent.
+These are among the reasons why Interfaith Alliance has been a staunch supporter of federal and state hate crimes laws and of efforts to prevent these crimes from occurring in the first place.

 Hate crimes escalate prejudice, often against minority groups, into violence.
 A criminal act can be classified as a hate crime when the perpetrator targets the victim because of the victim’s race, religion, ethnicity, sexual orientation, gender, gender identity, or disability.
 Forty-five states and DC punish these crimes more harshly because the perpetrator intentionally chose to harm someone because of their actual or perceived characteristics.
 Victims may be afraid to come forward for fear of increased stigma or retraumatization by law enforcement.

 Interfaith Alliance pressed for a federal hate crimes law for over 10 years.
 The Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act of 2009 ultimately passed with the support of nearly three hundred civil rights, religious, educational, professional, and civic organizations and virtually every major law enforcement organization in the country.
 The act allows the federal government to assist in the investigation and prosecution of hate crimes or, in some circumstances, to do so when a locality is unable or unwilling to.